HanSaloZu/Tupper-s-self-referential-formula/README.md

 # Tupper-s-self-referential-formula-in-Python
-Implementing the Tapper self-referential formula in Python, with which you can create bitmaps with a size of 17x106 pixels.

-Run main.py to see the graph as a graph equation.
+This is a Python implementation of the Tupper's self-referential formula that can produce 17x106 pixel bitmaps.

+Clone this repository and run the main.py file to see the result (Tupper's formula itself).
+The k.txt file already contains the required value.

+You can configure the application by editing the config.py file.
+By changing `SCREEN_HEIGHT` and `SCREEN_WIDTH` you can resize the application window. `SCREEN_TITLE` is the title of the application window.
+By changing `PIXEL_SIZE` you can scale the image that will be drawn.

-To create your own picture, you need to put the picture key in the k.txt file and run main.py.
+To draw your own image, you need to put the image k constant in the k.txt file and run the main.py file.

 ## References